RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

     This parameter is the Classic API task priority to map.

 ``posix_priority``
-    This parameter is the pointer to a POSIX thread priority variable.
-When the directive call is successful, the POSIX thread priority value corresponding to the specified Classic API task priority value will be stored in this variable.
+    This parameter is the pointer to an ``int`` object.
+When the directive call is successful, the POSIX thread priority value corresponding to the specified Classic API task priority value will be stored in this object.

 .. rubric:: RETURN VALUES: